pulumi/pulumi-hugo/themes/default/content/docs/languages-sdks/javascript/_index.md

 ## Dev Versions

-Pulumi SDKs also publish pre-release versions, that include all the latest changes from the main branch.
+Pulumi SDKs also publish pre-release versions, that include all the latest changes from the main development branch.
 If you would like to install them, you can use the `dev` tag to do so.
 For example using `npm` you can use `npm add @pulumi/pulumi@dev`, and similarly for `yarn` `yarn add @pulumi/pulumi@dev`.

 ## Package Documentation